ThomasPericoi/new-prezevent/README.md

 # Prezevolve
-An extensive and customisable Wordpress theme built for Prezevent
+An extensive and customisable Wordpress theme built for Prezevent.